Dartmouth, Massachusetts: Modern history

-The Dartmouth Natural Resource Trust in South Dartmouth, holds over 1,500 conserved acres of land.
-The property has 35 miles of hiking trails, and ocean and river walks.
-The Trust organizes such activities as photography tours, summer outdoor yoga series, bird watching, and plant identification.
-Its summer evening Barn Bash and winter fundraising auction are held annually.
+Lincoln Park was established in 1894 by the Union Street Railway Co. of New Bedford, and became an amusement park in the mid-20th century with rides such as the wooden roller coaster The Comet.

 Round Hill was the site of early-to-mid 20th century research into the uses of radio and microwaves for aviation and communication by MIT scientists, including physicist Robert J. Van de Graaff.
 There in 1933 he built the world's largest air-insulated Van de Graaff generator (now located at the Museum of Science (Boston)).
 It is also the site of the Green Mansion, the estate of "Colonel" Edward Howland Robinson Green, a colorful character who was son of the even more colorful and wildly eccentric Hetty Green.

 In 1936, the Colonel died.
 The estate fell into disrepair as litigation over his vast fortune continued for eight years between his widow and his sister.
 Finally, the court ruled that Mrs. Hetty Sylvia Wilks, the Colonel's sister, was the sole beneficiary.
 In 1948, she bequeathed the entire estate to MIT, which used it for microwave and laser experiments.
 The giant antenna, which was a landmark to sailors on Buzzards Bay, was erected on top of a 50,000-gallon water tank.
 Although efforts were made to preserve the structure, it deteriorated and was demolished on November 19, 2007.

 Another antenna was erected next to the mansion and used in the development of the Ballistic Missile Early Warning System.
 MIT continued to use Round Hill through 1964.
 It was sold to the Society of Jesus of New England and was used as a retreat house.
 The upper floors were divided into 64 individual rooms.
 The main floor was fitted with a chapel, a library, and meeting rooms.

 In 1970 the Jesuits sold the land and buildings to Gratia R. Montgomery.
 In 1981, Mrs. Montgomery sold most of the land to a group of developers who have worked to preserve the history, grandeur and natural environment.
 The property is now a gated, mostly summer residential community on the water featuring a nine-hole golf course.

+In 1980 Sunrise Bakery and Coffee Shop opened its first store in Dartmouth.

+The town appeared in national news in 2013 when Dzhokhar Tsarnaev, then a university student at Dartmouth, participated in the Boston Marathon bombing.